Friday, January 20, 2017

 Well, some scholars have suggested that the Iselins have selected Lincoln as a paragon to hide behind.
 They have gone overboard with their Lincoln love, only to cloak their true anti-American proclivities.

 After re-screening the film, I think there’s more specific commentary here.
-After McCarthy (and indeed, today, with the nominee of 2016…), one must ask: what has happened to the party of Lincoln?
+After McCarthy - and especially today -- one must ask: what has happened to the party of Lincoln?

 This was the party that freed the slaves and ended slavery in America.
 How has it gone from the heights of Lincoln to the depths represented by McCarthy?